-3) Read request handling: Read requests have to be checked to determine if the sectors being read would have been (for an SWD) overwritten by a previous write.
-In other words, the Hash Table has to be checked for the presence of sector entries for all sectors being read.
+Read requests have to be checked to determine if the sectors being read would have been (for an SWD) overwritten by a previous write.
+In other words, the hash table has to be checked for the presence of sector entries for all sectors being read.
 If there exists no entry, then the read is straightforward - forward the read to the underlying real disk and proceed with the read as is done normally.

 But, reads could get a little complicated if tracks are not written sequentially.
 For example, in Figure 5, a write to track 1 overwrites tracks 2 and 3, and a write to track 2 overwrites track 3.
-Lets consider three writes happening one after another, Writes 1, 2, and 3 in the figure.
-After all 3 writes, Track 3 has segments pointing to other tracks.
+Lets consider three writes happening one after another, writes 1, 2, and 3 in the figure.
+After all 3 writes, track 3 has segments pointing to other tracks.